 If you don’t want to use jarred sauce, they sell seasoning packets that require you only add a small can of tomato paste and some water, and it turns into sauce.

-You can serve your pasta with frozen garlic bread that you bake up if you want.
+You can also serve your pasta with frozen garlic bread and watch everyone gobble down dinner.

 6. “Homemade” pizza